5 Investigating limits with Julia

 \[ e \]

-The latter shows the results are not quite real numbers.
+The latter shows the results are not quite machine numbers.
 Rather, they are symbolic values.
-We aren’t discussing these here, but the values are readily apparent.
+We aren’t discussing these here, but the values they represent are readily apparent.

 The command @syms x creates x as a symbolic variable.
 The call f(x) returns a symbolic expression.
-These can also be created directly, as with sin(x)/x.
+Symbolic expressions can also be created directly, as with sin(x)/x.

 The limit function has one named argument, dir, used to adjust if a left, right (the default) limit is sought.
 For example, this function has different left and right limits at 0: